dannynacker/strobe_entrainment_periodicity/README.md

 It sends triggers at stimulation onset and offset to the eego software specific to a 64-electrode Waveguard gel EEG cap via a parallel port to allow for EEG data epoching of the stimulation period.
 We then isolate the Oz channel in a separate script, epoch the data into trials, submit the data through a preprocessing pipeline, and calculate power through an FFT using EEGLab's pop_fourieeg.
+The .elp file of the channel locations for this cap is also included with the analysis pipeline.

 This repository also contains scripts to calculate participant IAF pre- and post- experimental stimulation through EEGLab and ERPLab.